 The Certifying Exam average results are not yet available, however, please continue to check the website for updates.

 That didn’t make much sense, because, you know, facts.
 So I did follow up with a request for the rationale behind not releasing the performance stats.
-After all, literally every other test I’ve ever heard of (all the USMLEs, other ABMS board exams, the Core exam, etc) publishes this info.
+After all, literally every other test/organization I’ve ever heard of (all the USMLEs, other ABMS board exams, even the ABR itself for the Core exam, etc) publishes this info.
 I got:

 The board will determine when the average results will be posted.

-One argument for why they don’t publish the 100% (or near 100%) pass rates is that it would raise the question: why exactly is there a second “certifying” exam in the first place.
+One argument for why they don’t publish the 100% (or near 100%) pass rates is that it would raise the question: why exactly is there a second “certifying” exam in the first place?
+What exactly are we certifying (other than a working credit card)?
 With the Step exams, for example, one can at least argue that each test covers a different set of knowledge (basic sciences, clinical sciences, clinical management).
 Not so for the Core and Certifying exams.
-On a related note, “why is there a certifying exam?” remains an excellent question.
+On a related note, “why is there a certifying exam?” remains an excellent unanswered question.

 They likely also worry that the “public” would feel that the ABR was giving radiologists a free pass to board certification by having such an easy exam and that publishing the results would force them to make the exam harder, fail more people, and thus anger more radiologists.

-But since you pay $640/year for the initial certification and only $340/year for MOC, even losing a single year of the extra $300 would cost the ABR hundreds of thousands of dollars and maybe force them to downsize their twice-annual trustee meetings in Hawaii (hat tip to @notABR).2
+But since you pay $640/year for the initial certification and only $340/year for MOC, even losing a single year of the extra $300 would cost the ABR hundreds of thousands of dollars.

 Even more oddly, the ability to “choose your own exam” can result in an exam amazingly similar to the CAQ exams.
 Now, the CAQ exam to become a CAQ-certified neuroradiologist, for example, long predates the Certifying exam, but there is no denying that at least one of them is redundant.
-Why does a neuroradiologist need to come back again in another year and spend even more money ($3270!!
-What?!?!) to take a test that is essentially the same minus the general radiology section.
-Because ~200 examinees spending $3270 means another ~$650k in fees (still not enough to cover the ABR presidential salary, by the way).
+Why should a neuroradiologist come back again in another year and spend even more money ($3270!!
+What?!?!) to take a test that is essentially the same minus the general radiology section?
+Because ~200 examinees spending $3270 means another ~$650k in fees (still not enough to cover the ABR Executive Director’s salary, by the way).

 I mean that seriously: the neuroradiology subspecialty exam is three sets of 60 questions taking 180 minutes.
 It’s literally just the three optional modules minus the “Essentials” section.
 The only difference is that you can “condition” a subsection, unlike the Certifying exam.
 Ugh.
 Price-gouging at its finest.
 (In fairness, it is presumably more analogous in difficulty to the three advanced modules instead of 1 basic and 2 advanced, but it would be fairer to offer the ability to hammer it out all at once, and I’m sure literally every other of the 200+ folks in my cohort feel the same way).